scottfones/QBioPlots/README.md

 ```
 from qbioplots import PlotSystemWRTTime as ode22

-ode22.demo()
+ode22.demo1()
 ```

-The example solves a competition model with the following parameters:
+This example solves and plots a competition model.
+An additional demo can be seen with `ode22.demo2()` that plots the seven equation system (Model A) defined by [Dunster et al. (2015)](journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004589)

 ### Demo Model ###